spiceai/cookbook/localpod/README.md

 ### Updating the parent dataset

-Let's insert new data into the parent dataset and see the `localpod` update.
+Let's insert new data into the parent dataset.
 In a new terminal, navigate to this sample directory and run the following:

 ```shell
 ./generate_data.sh